 "This adelgid (Adelges tsugae) is a native of Japan and was first reported in the eastern United States in 1951 near Richmond, Virginia.
-By 2005, the insect was established in portions of 16 states from Maine to Georgia, and infestations now cover about half of the hemlock's range," explained John Perez, NPS Biologist at New River Gorge National River.
+By 2005, the insect was established in portions of 16 states from Maine to Georgia, and infestations now cover about half of the hemlock's range," explained John Perez, NPS Biologist at New River Gorge National Park and Preserve.
 "The impact has been most severe in Virginia, eastern West Virginia, New Jersey, Pennsylvania, and Connecticut."

 Hemlock decline and mortality typically occur within four to ten years of HWA-infestation in West Virginia, but it can occur in as little as three to six years if the trees are stressed by drought or other factors.
 During the adelgid's life cycle, its nymph form feeds on young twig tissue, which deprives the tree of stored starches, eventually causing its death.
 As the HWA matures, it produces a white, wool-like waxy substance to protect itself from predators and prevent its eggs from drying out.
 This tell-tale 'wool' can be observed on the underside of hemlock branch tips from late fall to early summer.